frederic-perez/AmE-dictionary/data/idioms.md

 __over the course of__ In or during the process of. _I learned over the course of the meeting that our department was being downsized by over 50 percent._
 __over the hill__ Past the peak of one’s life or career; too old.
 (Hyphenated if used before a noun.)
 __over the hills and far away__ To or at some distant, remote point or location. _Rather than focusing on the here and now, John’s ideas for the future are always over the hills and far away._
+__over the hump__ Past the worst, most difficult, or most stressful part (of something); more than halfway done (with something). _I know this project has been trying, but we’re finally over the hump.
+Everything should go smoothly now._ _We must get over the hump._
 __over the top__
 __owing to__ Because of; as a result of; due to. _Owing to construction on the highway, please anticipate higher levels of traffic than usual._
 __pace around__ To walk around nervously or anxiously. _He was pacing around making people nervous._